dotnet/docs-aspire/docs/deployment/k8s-deployment.md

       terminationGracePeriodSeconds: 180
 ```

-You can use the Aspirate tool to create the Kubernetes manifest, based on the Aspire manifest, and deploy it to a cluster.
+You can use the Aspirate tool to create the Kubernetes manifest and containers and deploy them to a cluster.

-- THe sample video covers deploying to a local kubernetes cluster.
-Can we do it to a AKS cluster?
-- Role of the container registry
-- Explain the Aspirate commands
-  - init
-  - generate
-  - build
-  - apply
-  - destroy
-- Prereqs
-- Steps

 ## Install Aspirate